-What's the best cafe in Stockholm?
+What's Stockholm's cutest cafe?
 My vote goes towards a tiny shop among the cobblestones of Gamla Stan.

 As a travel writer, I am dedicated - nay, committed - to bringing you, my beloved readers, only the finest in-depth reports on history, culture, and anthropology from the furthest corners of the globe.
 And, if sometimes those reports focus on coffee - purely as a vehicle for understanding said history, culture, and anthropology - so be it.
-And if those reports happen to include a side order of meringue the size of my head, all the better.
+And if those reports happen to include a side order of meringue the size of my head at Stockholm's cutest cafe, so be it.

 I know there's no one else who will appreciate this combination of jumbo meringues and anthropology quite like all of you.
 That's why I felt compelled to bring you this tale of our spontaneous visit to Coffee Stop, a teensy tiny coffee shop in the heart of Stockholm's Gamla Stan neighbourhood.
 It might just be the tiniest cafe in the city!
 Here's why we loved this wee spot so much.